"Trust yourself. You know more than you think you do."

 In the passive direction, intuition is ignored or distrusted.

-- You override clear inner signals because you can't "prove" them.
+- We override clear inner signals because we can't "prove" them.

-- You defer to outside authorities rather than your own sense.
+- We defer to outside authorities rather than our own sense.

-- You feel cut off from your deeper knowing.
+- We feel cut off from our deeper knowing.

-The Wounded Child tells himself he's being rational and careful.
-But underneath is often old pain—times when trusting himself led to hurt.
+The Wounded Child tells himself he's being rational.
+Underneath lies old pain—times when trusting himself led to hurt.

 Near Enemies of Intuition